GoAuditsGoAudits

 CQC conducts detailed IPC inspections across care homes, evaluating eight specific areas: Visitors, Shielding, Admission, Use of Personal Protective Equipment (PPE), Testing, Premises, Staffing, and Policies.
 These inspections aim to assess whether care homes are effectively preventing and controlling infections.
 Each area is judged on a scale of being “assured,” “somewhat assured,” or “not assured,” helping to pinpoint exactly where improvements are needed.

-7 Key Strategies to Prevent and Control Infection in Care Homes
+7 Key Strategies for Infection Control in Care Homes

 Here are six best practices particularly crucial in the unique environment of care homes: